stefcho03/UniProjects/Hardware-Experiments/README.md

-# UniProjects
+# Hardware experiments
-Some of the uni projects that I've finished
+This section is for all of the more hardware oriented projects.
+It includes some simple analog and digital filters as well as temperature and light sensors.